Raila Odinga Apologises Over 'Madoadoa' Slur

 But speaking in Kisumu, Odinga said his remarks were misinterpreted.

-According to the Orange party boss, his remarks were not in any way meant to stir hatred among communities living in Wajir County.
+According to the presidential aspirant, his remarks were not in any way meant to stir hatred among communities living in Wajir County.

-He retracted the remarks and apologised to anyone that had been offended by the statement.
+He retracted the remarks and apologised to anyone that was offended by the statement.

 Also Read: Ruto Men Want Raila Arrested Over Madoadoa Slur